kescherCode/PulseDroid/README.md

 shortely picked up the project about 5 years later, improving the android experience, for example by using a foreground service.

-In 2018 I, ferreum, reworked everything when I was looking for just such an app and found this project, wanting a more polished experience.
+In 2018 I, ferreum, I was looking for just such an app and found this project and reworked everything, wanting a more polished experience.
 The app can now play audio in the background after closing the main screen, has improved buffering, error handling, state handling, and a modernized structure.
 More improvements to follow as I see fit.